 When you put together a list of law schools, you should prepare for the worst and hope for the best.
 I advise many applicants to use the rule of three: apply to at least three reach, target, and safety schools, respectively.

-A reach is a school you probably won’t get into but might.
-Usually this means that your top LSAT score or your LSAC GPA (probably similar to your undergraduate GPA) or both are below the school’s medians.
-Other factors like character and fitness issues, multiple LSAT takes, or being an international applicant might also make a school a reach.
+A reach is a school that you probably won’t get into but might.
+Usually, this means that your top LSAT score and your LSAC GPA are both below the school’s medians, or that—regardless of your GPA—your LSAT score is below the school's twenty-fifth percentile.
+Other factors like character and fitness issues, multiple LSAT takes, or being an international applicant can affect your chances.

-If your top LSAT score and GPA are both below a school’s twenty-fifth percentiles, or if one of your numbers is close to the median while the other is way below the median, the school is probably a super reach.
+If your top LSAT score and GPA are both below a school’s twenty-fifth percentiles, or if one of your numbers is just below the median while the other is way below the median, the school is probably a super reach.
 Although you have nothing to lose by applying (except time and money), I wouldn’t substitute a super reach for a more plausible reach.

 You should consider applying to safeties even if you don’t intend to go to them because they may offer you scholarship money.
 It’s sometimes possible to turn an offer of aid from a lower-ranked school into an offer of aid from a higher-ranked school.